6 Best Beard Trimmers for Proper Grooming [Tested]

 I mean, this is a nobrainer.
 Fiberglass strengthened combs, lots of customization, outstanding blades, longest battery around…Oh, and you can rinse the trimmer without any problems.

 The only thing not to like is the slightly increased price.
 But, if I’m to be honest: even at its price, it’s currently better than some of Wahl’s stainless steel trimmers when compared with other best beard trimmers that do an amazing job.
 Good job, Philips!

 Andis T Outliner

-I’ve mentioned the T Outliner in a lot of my other best of lists, including the best hair edgers/liners one.
+I’ve mentioned the T Outliner in a lot of my other best of lists, it’s one of our best beard trimmers, including the best hair edgers/liners one.
 There’s a reason: the T God is a true classic for barbers and casual users aside.

 Here’s the trick though: this is only for very close stubble.
 Or, alternatively, for those of you who are in love with the sexy 5 o’clock shadow style.

 Because it doesn’t come with any additional combs for length control.
 It’s just the naked blade and your skin.
 Sounds scarier than it is, to be honest: it’s my most favorite hair trimmer for dry shaving.

 The main benefit you get here is Andis’ distinctive T blade.
 One of the most precise, most crisp-cutting action delivering stainless steel beauties you’ll ever find.